gta3xlwifi-dev/.github/profile/README.md

 # Bringing New Life to the Galaxy Tab A 10.1 (SM-T510)
-## Our Mission
+## Goals

-We're a community dedicated to breathing fresh life into the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
+We're dedicated to breathing life into the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
 Inspired by the great work of @Magendanz on the initial LineageOS 18.1 TWRP builds, we aim to continue pushing the boundaries of what's possible on this device.

 # How You Can Contribute